 We’re here to provide a free music and entertainment service for the patients of Southend Hospital.

 Our key objective is spelt out in our Constitution: “The aim of the Charity is to relieve the effects of sickness, infirmity and old age by providing a local broadcasting service to the patients of Southend Hospital”

 We’re based at studios behind the main hospital building, and have around 60 volunteers helping out in all aspects of providing a radio service, from visiting patients on the wards, presenting programmes, running outside events, fundraising and technical.

 We hope to be able to offer a free service that brings enjoyment and relaxation to each and every in-patient across the Hospital.

 Southend Hospital Radio is available free to patients in Southend Hospital.

-Other supporting programmes cover a range of different types and style of music plus occasional interviews and chat.
+Other supporting programmes cover a range of different types and style of music plus occasional comedy, interviews and chat.